StockSharp/doc/en/topics/common/source_codes.md

 - Trading simulator.
 - History simulator (backtester).
 - Indicators (more than 70) of technical analysis.
-- Algorithms for calculating profit\-loss, slippage, delay.
+- Algorithms for calculating profit-loss, slippage, delay.
 - Algorithms for building candles of any time frame, as well as non-time-based candles (tick, range, etc.).
 - Logging.
 - Import and export.

-The source codes of all closed components, as well as ready\-made programs, are available upon purchase.
+The source codes of all closed components, as well as ready-made programs, are available upon purchase.
 For more information about the cost of source codes, see [Source Code Cost](https://stocksharp.com/store/?groups=22).

 ## Recommended content